4 Mathematics for Engineering

 Introduction

-Omnia de mathematica agitur!”
+Omnia de mathematica agitur![1]
 Indeed, many will say that mathematics is the engineer’s language, so the first thing students need to do before they can study engineering is to learn (or relearn) the essential mathematics.
-Learning mathematics is a lifelong endeavor for most engineers.
+Learning mathematics is a lifelong endeavor for most engineers, but it goes with the territory.
 While not all types of engineering problem-solving require the use of mathematics, the structure and rigor that mathematics brings to engineering analyses usually shed much light on the eventual solution to any given problem.
 Mathematics enables engineers to understand and predict the behavior of physical systems, deal with uncertainties, and find optimal solutions to complex problems.

 In engineering, quantities with both magnitude and direction are often required, such as forces, velocities, accelerations, and their manipulations involving scalar and vector products.
 Vector quantities are most conveniently expressed using vector notation, a shorthand version of the corresponding scalar equations.
 For example, the equations of motion for a fluid are often written as vector equations.
 Therefore, engineers must become comfortable using vector quantities, including shorthand versions of other vector operators such as the gradient operator, the Laplace operator, and the substantial derivative.
 Exercitatio perfectos efficit.